-In 2011, a gain of CZK 24 m was recognised in the statement of income due to hedge ineffectiveness from cash flow hedges (2010: loss of CZK 1 m).
+In 2012, a gain of CZK 14 m was recognised in the statement of income due to hedge ineffectiveness from cash flow hedges (2011: CZK 24 m).

-In 2011, the discontinuation of hedge accounting (due to sales of / impairment on underlying hedged bonds or retrospective hedge effectiveness test failure) resulted in reclassification of the associated cumulative gains of CZK 84 m from equity to the statement of income (2010: CZK Nil).
-The gains were included in Net gains and losses from financial instruments at fair value through profit or loss.
+In 2012, the discontinuation of hedge accounting (due to sales of / impairment on underlying hedged bonds or retrospective hedge effectiveness test failure) resulted in reclassification of the associated cumulative losses of CZK 273 m from equity to the statement of income (2011: gains of CZK 84 m).
+The losses were included in Net gains from financial instruments at fair value through profit or loss.